Xeway/include-js/README.md

 # Include.js

-A simple JavaScript library that allows you to include external HTML files.
+A simple JavaScript library that allows you to include external HTML files into your pages + possibility to *inject* variables into your snippets.
 This works exactly like [EJS](https://ejs.co/#docs) (for my Node.js fellas) or [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/#include) (for Python lovers), except that you don't have to set up a complicated server to make it work.

 ## How to use it